The ultimate guide to sales performance management

-Sales performance management (SPM) is a set of operational and analytical functions that automate and unite back-office operational sales processes and is implemented to improve operational efficiency and effectiveness.
+Sales performance management (SPM) is a set of operational and analytical functions that automate and unite back-office operational sales processes to improve efficiency and effectiveness.
 SPM capabilities include incentive compensation management, quota management and planning, territory management, advanced analytics, and gamification.

-Putting a complete sales performance management strategy into place can be complicated.
-A sales strategy contains many interlocking parts, each of which influences the others.
+Putting a complete SPM strategy into place can be complicated.
+A sales strategy contains many interlocking parts, each of which influence the others.
 Account segmentation, incentive compensation, territory planning, quota setting, pipeline optimization, and forecasting are some of the tools a sales leader uses to assess and manage a sales organization.
-What happens in each of them inevitably affects the others.
-For this reason, the most forward-looking sales leaders approach sales performance management holistically, taking SPM as a unified set of concerns rather than a collection of disconnected parts.
+For this reason, the most forward-looking sales leaders approach SPM holistically, taking it as a unified set of concerns rather than a collection of disconnected parts.

-This is why SPM is important: It allows sales leaders to develop sales strategies that cover all parts of the sales cycle and impact all parts of the sales process.
-By properly managing the various aspects of sales performance (incentives, insights, forecasting, and so on), sales leaders can implement new strategies and techniques that help their sales organizations succeed.
+SPM enables you to develop sales strategies that cover all parts of the sales cycle and impact all steps of the sales process.
+By properly managing the various aspects of sales performance, you can implement new strategies and techniques that will help your sales organization succeed.

-A sales performance management strategy is generally built on three priorities: where, how, and what to sell.
-The way a sales leader attends to each of these priorities defines that leader’s plan for succeeding in the market.
+An SPM strategy is generally built on three priorities: where, how, and what to sell.
+The way you attend to each of these priorities defines your plan for succeeding in the market.

 Sales planning (where to sell)

-Sales planning is how a sales organization slices up the market and aligns the team to fit.
-This includes account segmentation (how accounts are organized), territory allocation (how salespeople are assigned their sales territories), quota setting, and capacity planning (how many salespeople a team needs in its various geographies).
+Sales planning is how your sales organization slices up the market and aligns your team to fit.
+This includes account segmentation (how accounts are organized), territory allocation (how salespeople are assigned territories), quota setting, and capacity planning (how many salespeople a team needs in its various geographies).